matrix-org/matrix-spec-proposals/proposals/4144-per-message-profile.md

 Such bridges would obviously have downsides, like not being able to start chats via standard mechanisms, and not being able to see the member list on Matrix.
 However, those may be acceptable compromises for non-puppeting bridges that only operate in specific predetermined rooms.
+Non-message events like reactions are also not supported by this MSC, but they could be allowed in the future.

 This method also allows encrypting profile info, which reduces metadata leaked by bridging.